-- 1. Suspension rates declined 1.5% to 1.3%. - 2.
+- 1. Suspension rates declined 1.5% to 1.3%.
+As we return to more normal school operations suspensions continue to be an area of focus for our administration and PBIS teams. - 2.
 Suspension rates for students with disabilities increased 0.8% to 6.8%. - 3.
 Suspension rates for students identifying as two or more races increased to 5.1% suspended at least once.